dataspecer/ds-wdoi/docs/progress.md

     - Based on the selected languages in the 3. phase, it loads elastic search with the data.
     - The data are formatted that all languages belong to one object
     - it uses only aliases and labels (based on the php search from wikidata)
+    - I use language analyzers for language fields from Wikidata.
     - runs ~ 14 mins
   - Comments:
     - The preprocessing does exclude `sitelinks` from entities.